 VF has two facilities in place with the European Investment Bank (EIB), each worth € 150 million and original tenors of 10 years.
-As per year end 2023, one facility was fully drawn in two tranches, both with a floating rate that mature in 2032.
-The second facility of the EIB was drawn for € 75 million at fixed of 3.67% and an original tenor of 10 years.
-The undrawn part of € 75 million remains available for Vesteda until December 2025 to make a drawdown.
-Both financings are being used to fund projects in (regulated) mid-rental housing and to improve the sustainability of Vesteda's existing portfolio, up to 50% of the total investments.
+As per year end 2024, one facility was fully drawn in two tranches, both with a floating rate that mature in 2032.
+The second facility of the EIB was drawn for € 75 million at fixed of 3.67%.
+The undrawn part of € 75 million remains available for VF until December 2025 to make a drawdown.
+Both financings are being used to fund projects in (regulated) mid-rental housing and to improve the sustainability of the Fund's existing portfolio, up to 50% of the total investments.